Environmental Management

 The Paris Agreement1 and the Sustainable Development Goals (SDGs) are accelerating efforts to realize a globally sustainable society, and Japan has declared that it will "Aim for carbon neutrality and a decarbonized society by 2050."
 In tandem with efforts to fight climate change, global movements to solve social issues are accelerating in such areas as transitioning to a circular economy2, tackling the marine plastic problem, conserving water resources, and achieving a nature-positive3 world.

-Reflecting this situation, we have decided upon the environmental issues that we should be addressing in order to practice better business ensuring that our activities are environmentally friendly.
-In addition to identifying the effects that our business activities have on the environment, we clarify the challenges and requests from stakeholder related to the environment and make them the issues to work on that year, while gauging the importance and urgency of their potentially deleterious impact (risks) or beneficial impact (opportunities).
+In light of this situation, we identify the effects that our business activities have on the environment, clarify the challenges and requests from stakeholder related to the environment, risks and opportunities, then determine the environmental issues to be addressed during the year, taking into consideration their importance and urgency.
 We reflect these environmental challenges in the activities of our environmental management system, and are deploying our initiatives to resolve them.

 Risks and Opportunities Related to Major Environmental Issues